Skip to main content

 Don’t forget your Railcard

 Over 20 million people in Great Britain can save 1/3 off most rail fares with one of our Railcards(external link, opens in a new tab).
-At just £30 for one year (or £20 for a Disabled Person’s Railcard(external link, opens in a new tab)), the cost will be made back in just 1 or 2 trips, leaving a whole year of chart-topping trips to be planned.
+At just £35 for 1 year (or £20 for a Disabled Person’s Railcard(external link, opens in a new tab)), the cost will be made back in just 1 or 2 trips, leaving a whole year of chart-topping trips to be planned.
 Download your Railcard straight to your phone and start saving – it couldn't be easier!

 Book in Advance

 Relax in the knowledge that you are making big savings when you book your train ticket in advance.
 Ideal for longer journeys, over half a million Advance tickets for less than £10 are released weekly across Britain, usually available up to 12 weeks before your travel date.
-Couple this with your Railcard (external link, opens in a new tab)and you can get a further 1/3 off the cost of your festival journey.
+Couple this with your Railcard (external link, opens in a new tab)and you could get a further 1/3 off the cost of your festival journey.

 Travelling with friends?
 Enjoy the journey for less with GroupSave